Characterisation-Virtual-Laboratory/CVL_Community/_posts/2020UQ/CVLWiener/2020-08-10-CVLWiener.md

    </details>
 1. A new tab will open and you might see shortly a message that says "Connecting to guacamole"
 1. Once you see the CVL on Wiener logo you are ready to use the tools.
-1. When you finish using the tools you need, you can shut down the desktop vis the top menu > System Shut Down.
+1. When you finish using the tools you need, you can shut down the desktop via the top menu > System > Shut Down.
 It will double check with a question, click on Shut down and close the tab
    <details>
      <summary>Click to see the screenshot</summary>
      <img src="../assets/images/wiener/wiener_shutdownDesktop.png" alt="Shut Down">